The Team

 • APA Titled Neurological Physiotherapist

-• Advanced and competency - based Vestibular Physiotherapy training
+• Advanced and competency-based Vestibular Physiotherapy training

 Organisations:

-• APA Neurological Group Committee member (Victoria)
+• APA Neurological Group Committee Member (Victoria)

 • Victorian Vestibular Network (VVN) Group Co-Chair